CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### I. Overview and objectives

-In this session, learners apply market research planning techniques to Casey’s CRM project from the Navigating Stakeholder and Decision-Making Challenges case study.
+In this session, learners apply market research planning techniques to Casey’s CRM project from the Navigating Stakeholder and Decision-Making Challenges scenario.
 Building on their stakeholder analysis, they identify knowledge gaps and begin shaping a high-level plan to better understand user needs, constraints, and potential vendors.

 **Learning objectives**:
 * Draft research questions based on known needs and uncertainties